McLean Hospital 115 Mill Street Belmont, MA 02478

 Our multidisciplinary treatment team includes psychiatrists, licensed independent clinical social workers, occupational therapists, psychiatric nurses, and community residence counselors who work with referring physicians and mental health professionals on the resident’s behalf.

 These dedicated and well-trained clinicians and support staff have extensive background in the treatment of serious and persistent psychiatric conditions and specialize in helping patients to understand, accept, and effectively manage their illnesses.
-Our clinicians have extensive experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.
+Our clinicians have experience working with patients from diverse cultural and socioeconomic backgrounds from across the country and around the world.

 Appleton operates within the Psychotic Disorders Division, led by Dost Öngür, MD, PhD.